amruthjakku/InternLink/docs/TASK_SYSTEM_GUIDE.md

 ## Overview

-The InternLink platform now supports individual task progress tracking, allowing each intern to have their own progress status for shared tasks.
+The AI developer InternLink platform now supports individual task progress tracking, allowing each intern to have their own progress status for shared tasks.
 This system ensures that when tasks are assigned to cohorts, each intern's progress is tracked separately.

 ## Key Features